nonsoo24/random-data-pagination/DETAILS.md

 - If hasNextPage is zero, items of the first page in the results will be displayed using key[0].
 If hasNextPage is one, items of the second page in the results will be displayed using key[1].
 If hasNextPage is two, it means I will have to fetch a new data.

+- The next button triggers the getNextTableData function which loads the next data on the table.
+If key exist in the results from the endpoint (e.g 5 or 6.
+Where key represents the page) it creates the table with the exist data else it goes to fetch a new data

+- The next button triggers the getPreviousTableData function which loads the table with the previous data.

 - The toggleButton disables/enables the previous and next button.
 If there is a next or previous links it enables the buttons and vice versa